A ten year timeline of

 40 local businesses send letter to Placer County Supervisors, urging them to “to reject KSL’s proposed development and, instead, encourage landowners and the community to work together to create a blueprint that makes sense for Squaw, Tahoe, and beyond.”

-At a packed public hearing, Squaw Valley Municipal Advisory Council votes to recommend that Placer County deny approval of KSL’s proposal.
+At a packed public hearing, Squaw Valley Municipal Advisory Council (now the Olympic Valley MAC) votes to recommend that Placer County deny approval of KSL’s proposal.

 California Attorney General Kamala Harris sends scathing letter to Placer County, opposing approval of the project based on “longstanding interest in the protection of Lake Tahoe as a state and national treasure.”